nodrygo/elicloj/README.md

 ## What is this ##

-WARNING NOT FINISHED YET do not try to use
+WARNING NOT FINISHED YET ==> do not try to use it now

 Elicloj goal is to connect an Erlang/Elixir process to Clojure nRepl

 ## What do you need ? ##